simonjvardy/BI-Team-5/README.md

 The features on the website will:

 - Give customers more ways to interact with the shop (online bookings, social media, phone, email)
 - Enable the business to better manager the flow of customers through their premises and ensure safe conditions for all.

 We achieve this by:

-- Providing an option to the customers to make their **to-go** orders online
+- Providing an option to the customers to make their **to-go** orders online.
 - Prividing an option to the customers to **book a table** to prevent instances where the cafe it at full capacity and social distancing is not maintained.

 ## User Goals ##